leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Learning To Retrieve Prompts for In-Context Learning
 - Active Example Selection for In-Context Learning
 - Fantastically Ordered Prompts and Where to Find Them: Overcoming Few-Shot Prompt Order Sensitivity
+- An Explanation of In-context Learning as Implicit Bayesian Inference